michaelmacinnis/oh/README.md

 channels, in addition to pipes, as first-class values.
 As oh uses the same syntax for code and data, channels and pipes can, in many cases, be used interchangeably.
 This homoiconic nature also allows oh to support fexprs which, in turn, allow oh to be easily extended.
-In fact, much of oh is written in oh.
+In fact, much of oh (currently, 514 of 5802 lines of code) is written in oh.

 For a detailed comparison to other Unix shells see: [Comparing oh to other Unix Shells](https://htmlpreview.github.io/?https://raw.githubusercontent.com/michaelmacinnis/oh/master/doc/comparison.html)